jls98/Iceland_Trip/README.md

 Purchase the food drop service from Reykjavik Excursions.
 This is a 2000 ISK Service which you can drop the box off from the Campsite Hostel (Reykjavik Camping) at 6:30 AM
 Package the food either in a box or bag and label with your name and phone number

-1. Reykjahlíð -- Hide somewhere or just buy locally from grocery stores
+1. Reykjahlíð -- Hide somewhere or skip this food drop and just buy locally from grocery stores
 2. Dreki hut -- have bus driver take your package.
-Call the hut and ask them to remove the package from the bus and hold
+Call the hut and ask them to remove the package from the bus and hold.
+Or just skip this food drop and carry through (10 day max carry)
 3. Nyidalur -- have bus driver take your package to the hut.
-Call the hut and ask them to remove the package from the bus and hold
+Call the hut and ask them to remove the package from the bus and hold. *Skip this drop, carry through 7 days from Dreki to Landmannalagur*
 4. Landmannalaugar -- have bus driver take your package to the hut.
 Call the hut and ask them to remove the package from the bus and hold

 ### Preferred - Alternative Food Drops